breakfastquay/rubberband/COMPILING.md

                                                                 Intended to give high quality
                                                                 for time-varying pitch shifts
                                                                 in real-time mode.
-                                                                Not the fastest option.
+                                                                Not the fastest option;
+                                                                especially slow in 32-bit
+                                                                builds.

 libsamplerate  -Dresampler=libsamplerate  -DHAVE_LIBSAMPLERATE  Good choice in most cases.
-                                                                High quality and usually a bit
+                                                                High quality; usually a bit
-                                                                faster than the built-in option.
+                                                                faster than the built-in option;
+                                                                much faster in 32-bit builds.
                                                                 BSD-ish licence.

 libspeexdsp    -Dresampler=libspeexdsp    -DHAVE_LIBSPEEXDSP    Very fast.